Easy Chicken Pot Pie With Puff Pastry You Can Make Tonight!

 This post contains affiliate links* what does that mean?

-If you are looking for an easy family recipe for dinner, and one that’s lighter in calories than the usual chicken pot pie, you’ve come to the right place!
+If you are looking for an easy family recipe for dinner tonight, and one that’s lighter in calories than the my usual easy double crust chicken pot pie, you’ve come to the right place!

-I like this super easy chicken pot pie recipe because:
+I like this homemade easy chicken pot pie with puff pastry recipe because:

 - it’s full of flavor

 - comes together very quickly